 The Turkish Grand National Assembly, in adopting the laws related to the Constitutional amendment, shall also decide on which provisions shall be submitted to referendum together and which shall be submitted individually.

-Every measure including fines shall be taken to secure participation in referenda, general elections, by-elections and local elections.
+Every measure including fines shall be taken to secure participation in referenda, general, by- and local elections.

 II.
 Preamble and Headings of Articles